postcss/autoprefixer/README.md

 ### Flexbox, Gradients, etc.

 Flexbox or gradients have different syntaxes in different browsers.
-For them to display properly, you sometimes need to recalculate angles or use old properties instead of new ones, but Autoprefixer hides this from you.
+For them to display properly you sometimes need to recalculate angles or use old properties instead of new ones, but Autoprefixer hides this from you.

 Just write normal CSS according to the latest W3C specs